fkmclane/paste-example/django.md

 ## Django Is A Bit Different

-In Django, what we call the "view" is a "template" in Django, what we call the "controller" is more like a "view" in Django.
+In Django, what we call the "view" is called a "template", what we call the "controller" is called a "view".
 Django generally regards itself as an "MTV" framework, or model, template, view, to accomodate this.